 Once I had more silver hair showing I started using White Hot products.

 Anything you do NOT recommend?

-Any products that you recommend for fully gray or silver hair?
+Any products that you especially recommend for fully gray or silver hair?

 I feel like I’m on top of it now, but I do have a few products to recommend that I will still use: Schwarzkopf Goodbye Yellow Shampoo (purple) is sulphate free and fab; Kevin Murphy Blonde Angel shampoo and conditioner is also sulfate free and smells lovely, but I still think the Schwarzkopf one edges it for me.

-Do you use any online resources for helping you in your transition?
+Do you use any online resources for helping you in your transition to grey?

 I wrote a poem that sums up what this wonderful group of women did for me (see below).

 Did you find that going gray also prompted you to make other big changes in your life?